nkdm1/daemon1/README.md

 daemon1 is compatible with macos 10.15 and newer

 1. download daemon1 executable and .plist file [here](https://github.com/nkdm1/daemon1/releases/tag/v0.1)
-2. move daemon1 to your desired directory, like "/Applications" or "~/Library/"
+2. move daemon1 to "/Applications" directory
+3. open terminal and type `cd /Applications` and then `chmod 755 "daemon1"`
-3. copy the daemon1 path and paste it into .plist file under "ProgramArguments" -> "Item 0"
+4. paste `/Applications/daemon1` into .plist file under "ProgramArguments" -> "Item 0"
-4. move .plist to "~/Library/LaunchAgents"
+5. move .plist to "~/Library/LaunchAgents"
-5. open terminal and type `launchctl load ~/Library/LaunchAgents/daemon1.plist`
+6. open terminal and type `launchctl load ~/Library/LaunchAgents/daemon1.plist`
+7. click "done" when prompted with "daemon1 not opened"
+8. go to system settings -> privacy&security -> scroll down and click open/allow anyway
-6. daemon1 should ask you for accessability privilege, grant it in system settings
+9. you will be prompted to grant accessability privilege, grant them in system settings -> privacy&security -> accessability
+10. ignore "There is no application set to open the document 'coreautha.bundle'." i have no fucking idea how to fix it (pls help)

 `brew install daemon1` - hopefully coming soon